wlsankey/NanodegreeProject4-ConferenceCentral/ConferenceCentral_Complete/README.md

 getConferencesCreated() is a query that returns all the conferences created by a particular user.
 If someone was interested in attending all conferences created by a person.
 For example, a person in the admisions office at a university might create several conferences each year.
 A potential attendee might be interested in see all conferences created by that conference organizer.

+Additional Query 1.
 A more specific query that follows is getConferencesCreatedByCity().
 This query returns the conferences created by a particular conference organizer and filters them by a particular city.
 Following the example above, you might only be interested in univesity admissions conferences organized by a particular organizer that are in your hometown of Philadelphia.

+Additional Query 2.
+Another query is the getSessionsByDurationAndType() search.
+This query filters all sessions by a particular type of session (lecture, workshop, seminar, etc.) and then filters for the duration.
+In a final buildout version of this query, the front-end would have a validated input field for the duration so that you can specifically select common duration options (e.g. half hour, hour, two hours, etc.)